CanadianBeaver/AwesomeGuns/Research.md

 #Research in the AwesomeGuns modification

 The big point in the game is on Research tree.
-AwesomeGuns modification changes a few of researches and implements something new.
+AwesomeGuns modification changes a few of them and implements a lot of new.

 ## Biological research